To Be Mobile Is To Be Independence

 - As a senior person you should exercise your muscles regularly

 Your muscles will grow stronger as they are exercised.
 Incorporate regular exercise into your routine.
 Take a brisk walk every evening after dinner for instance.
 You do not need to go to the gym or spend hours jogging.
 Instead, start with something simple like walking and work your way up over time.
+Have a good massage afterword to relax your muscles.

 - Practice balance exercises to prevent falling.